Tushar-exists/FaffChat/README.md

 ### Scaling Considerations:
 - Embeddings are generated asynchronously to avoid blocking message delivery
-- Fallback to zero vectors if OpenAI API is unavailable
+- Fallback to zero vectors if HuggingFace API is unavailable
 - Vector indexing for efficient similarity search
 - Batch processing for large-scale deployments